-Following sweeping national restrictions aimed at slowing the spread of the virus, the church, office and centre are closed.
+Following the re-imposition of a national lockdown aimed at slowing the spread of the virus, the church, office and centre are closed until 2nd December.
 Although our buildings will be closed, the Church continues to be alive and active.

 REQUEST FOR PRAYER: